-- Is Iceland Expensive to Travel To?
+- Is Iceland Expensive?

-- About My Iceland Trip
+- About My Trip

-- Iceland Trip’s Total Cost: $2,690
+- Total Trip Cost: $2,690

 - Do You Need Cash in Iceland?

-Disclosure: This post contains affiliate links.
+Disclosure: This post may contain affiliate links.
 If you make a purchase through them, I may earn a small commission, at no extra cost to you.
 Thanks for your support!

 Is Iceland Expensive to Travel To?

-A budget traveler can expect to spend approximately $80 per day or $560 for one week of travel in Iceland, not including flights.
-To travel on a budget in Iceland, you can:
+A budget traveler can expect to spend approximately $80 per day or $560 for one week of travel in Iceland, excluding flights.

 About My Iceland Trip